raphink/CV/skills/ruby/details.md

 My first contributions to Puppet in 2007 introduced me to Ruby.
 Since I started using Puppet extensively in 2012, Ruby has become my main programming language.

-In spite of its speed downfalls, I appreciates the language's extreme flexibility.
+In spite of its speed downfalls, I appreciate the language's extreme flexibility.